alundiak/interview-bot/facebook-bot/README.md

 - [Dialogflow](https://dialogflow.com/)

-> Dialogflow (once known as Api.ai) is a service owned by Google that allows developers to build speech to text, natural language processing and artificially intelligent systems that you can train with your own custom functionality.
+> Dialogflow (once known as [API.AI](https://api.ai/)) is a service owned by Google that allows developers to build speech to text, natural language processing and artificially intelligent systems that you can train with your own custom functionality.

 - [Wit.ai](https://github.com/wit-ai/node-wit)